hodgettsp/cesR/README.md

 ces2019_web$cps19_imp_iss_party
 ```

 The datasets are loaded in the labelled format.
-The variables can be quickly converted to a factory type by using the `to_factor()` function from the `labelled` package.
+The variables can be quickly converted to a factor type by using the `to_factor()` function from the `labelled` package.

 ---